nf-core/configs/docs/york_viking.md

-# nf-core/configs: York University Viking SLURM Configuration
+# nf-core/configs: York University Viking Configuration

 This config is for running nf-core pipelines, either directly on Viking or via tower.nf

-To use, run the pipeline with `-profile york_viking_slurm`.
-This will download and launch the [`york_viking_slurm.config`](../conf/york_viking_slurm.config) which has been pre-configured with a setup suitable for the Viking cluster.
+To use, run the pipeline with `-profile york_viking`.
+This will download and launch the [`york_viking.config`](../conf/york_viking.config) which has been pre-configured with a setup suitable for the Viking cluster.

-I recommend running Nextflow via tower.nf, in which case make sure to include the **york_viking_slurm** profile within the pipeline.
+I recommend running Nextflow via tower.nf, in which case make sure to include the **york_viking** profile within the pipeline.

 However, should you need to run it directly on the HPC follow the guidance below.